Create Guide

 Free Cancellation

-Walking around downtown San Salvador with one of our tour guides, is the best way to explore the area, as we stop at the most important buildings in downtown we also get to show you the day by day of salvadorans, talking about history and the nowadays El Salvador.
+Walking around downtown San Salvador with one of our tour guides is the best way to explore the area, as we stop at the most important buildings in downtown we also get to show you the day by day of Salvadorans, talking about history and the nowadays El Salvador.
 Main Cathedral, National Palace, National Teather, El Rosario church are some of the most popular places to visit.
-Then we will stop at a local retaurante for you to have a taste Pupusas, our most popular national dish.
+Then we will stop at a local restaurant for you to have a taste Pupusas, our most popular national dish.
 After this we take you to visit El Boqueron national park located at the crater of the San Salvador volcano, awesome views, great weather and nature are the top things to enjoy in this place .

 4.9 (83 reviews)